Defence School Mentor Program

 • Monitoring students day to day social and emotional well-being.

-• Supporting young people at school during times of parental absence from home for service requirements.
+• Supporting young people at school during times of parental absence due to service requirements.

 • Facilitating student participation in cultural, sporting, academic and personal development programs.